 Here at Wave we take security very seriously.
 That’s why we wanted to let you know about a new scam targeting web designers and other merchants.
 The scam has nothing to do with Wave directly, but we thought it was worth sharing the information to help you avoid being caught.

-We first noticed this scam hitting web designers, but have since heard of instances hitting a variety of businesses.
+We first noticed this scam hitting web designers, but have since heard of instances hitting a variety of small businesses.

 The scam: An inquiry asking if you accept credit cards before discussing any project details.
 This will be followed by a request for work on a rushed timeline.
 The prospective customer will easily agree to terms and a budget.
 They’ll offer to place a large deposit and then ask if they can transfer funds to you that are destined for a third party, maybe even a little extra for you to keep as a gift.
 Once you agree to the project, this new customer will want to pay you with a credit card very quickly.
 After you transfer funds to the third party the original credit card payment will be charged back to you and all contact will be lost with the scammer.